keskim1111/network-analysis/README.md

 We expect the multiple graph path to include folders in the single graph format.

 ### Adding Run configurations
-You can play with the run object arguments
+You can play with the run object arguments - detailed table below
 ````python
 from api import kesty_one_graph
 from flow import RunParamInfo